DegateCommunity/Degate/README.md

 - DECT,
 - Legic Prime.

+# Contributing

+Any help is not just welcome, but also essential and precious to maintain and improve Degate.
+Feel free to help on all aspects of the project, from bug reports to code contributions.
+This project (and this repository) is for the community and by the community.

 # License

 Degate is released under the GNU General Public License Version 3.
 See LICENSE.TXT for details.